mmousawy/reddit-to-discord-top-posts/README.md

 For a nice visual representation of the crontab syntax, check out: https://crontab.guru.

 ## Donate
-Please consider donating if you think Ziggurat is helpful to you or that my work is valuable.
+Please consider donating if you think this script is helpful to you or that my work is valuable.
 I am happy if you can [help me buy a cup of coffee](https://paypal.me/MalMousawy). ☕️